 The probability that an aide to Hillary Clinton has prefaced advice to her with ‘Khaleesi’ must surely now be approaching one.
 In such dark times, it’d be good to pay attention to the other HBO show about women in power returning to our screens.
 The question is, why hasn’t Veep had the same impact yet on British culture as its predecessor?
 Especially when the four seasons of Veep so far are the greater achievement than the sum of The Thick of It.

 This affection has to build, usually.
-After enough big laughs within the right span of time, the audience commits.
+After enough big laughs within a decent amount of time, the audience commits.
 The problem that Veep shares with most comedies is that few are very funny straight off.
 A whole series can go by and merely be ‘alright’.
-It’s only when you’re a few series deep, and already rewatching earlier episodes, that you start laughing your hardest.
+It’s only when you’re a few series deep (and already rewatching earlier episodes) that you start laughing your hardest.
 Rare is the show that doesn’t have to struggle in this way.